Nickn2137/comp423-course-notes/docs/tutorials/rust-setup.md

 * Primary author: [Nicholas Nguyen](https://github.com/Nickn2137)
 * Reviewer: [Logan Gatza](https://github.com/lrgatza)

 Welcome to this step-by-step guide for setting up a Rust project in a Dev Container!
-Hopefull by the end of this tutorial you'll have a fully functional Rust development environment and a simple Rust program!
+Hopefully by the end of this tutorial you'll have a fully functional Rust development environment and a simple Rust program!

 ## **Prerequisites**
 ---

+!!! note "Required tools"
-!!! note "Before we begin, make sure you have:"
+    Before we begin, make sure you have the following:
 1. **Git installed:** [Install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you don't already have it.
 - **Visual Studio Code(VS Code):** Download and install it from [here](https://code.visualstudio.com/).
 - **Docker installed:** Required to run the dev container.
 [Get Docker here](https://www.docker.com/products/docker-desktop).
 - **Command-line basics:** Basic knowledge of terminal commands and Git.

 ## **Set-Up Guide**
 ---